 ½ cup pumpkin seed 85 mg cup Kale 31 mg

 Magnesium (Mg) Supplements are not created equal!!!

-Even though food is the best source, many still find that they have signs that they still need more magnesium and supplementation is a good way to fill that gap.
+Even though food is the best source, many still find that they have signs of inadequate magnesium levels and supplementation is a good way to fill that gap.
 Magnesium supplements range in price from $9-$35.00 depending on the form/type, quality and quantity of magnesium in the supplement.
 So, what’s the best way to choose a magnesium supplement?
 By becoming familiar with the different forms and the benefits of each.
-There are supplements that have a combination of the higher quality forms and are going to be the pricier ones.
+The supplements that have a combination of the higher quality forms and are going to be the pricier ones.
 Most of the time, you’re getting what you paid for.